iBRIDGE: Video-based bridge course to the Master's program in Geophysics as an Open Educational Resource (OER)

 Further links

-- Press release of the Ministry of Science, Research and Art Baden-Württemberg
+- Press release of the Baden-Württemberg Ministry of Science, Research, and the Arts

 - Geophysical Institute (GPI)